junxit/us-congress-bills-114/bill.md

   - **(5)** Failure to effectively coordinate capacity-building activities also results in greater risk of overlap, waste, and unnecessary duplication between the United States and international programs.
 - **(b)** *Sense of Congress* It is the sense of Congress that the United States Government must ensure capacity-building assistance is coordinated both among United States Government departments and agencies as well as with foreign implementing partners, and assistance should be prioritized for the highest-risk countries for travel by terrorists and foreign fighters.
 - **(c)** *Plan*
-  - **(1)** *In general* Not later than 180 days after the date of the enactment of this Act and every two years thereafter at the time of the President’s budget submission to Congress under section 1105 of title 31, United States Code, until 2022, the Secretary of State shall, in accordance with the protection of intelligence sources and methods, submit to the appropriate congressional committees unclassified and classified versions of a foreign partner engagement plan which catalogues existing capacity-building initiatives abroad to combat travel by terrorists and foreign fighters and identifies areas for adjustment to align ongoing efforts with risk-based priorities.
+  - **(1)** *In general* Not later than 180 days after the date of the enactment of this Act and every 2 years thereafter at the time of the President’s budget submission to Congress under section 1105 of title 31, United States Code, until 2022, the Secretary of State shall, in accordance with the protection of intelligence sources and methods, develop and submit to the appropriate congressional committees unclassified and classified versions of a foreign partner engagement plan which catalogues existing capacity-building initiatives abroad to combat travel by terrorists and foreign fighters and identifies areas for adjustment to align ongoing efforts with risk-based priorities.
-  - **(2)** *Coordination* The plan required under paragraph (1) shall be developed in coordination with all relevant United States Government departments and agencies and in consultation with the Secretary of Homeland Security, the Secretary of State, the Secretary of the Treasury, the Secretary of Defense, the Attorney General, the Director of National Intelligence, and the Director of the Federal Bureau of Investigation.
+  - **(2)** *Coordination* The plan required under paragraph (1) shall be developed in coordination with all relevant United States Government departments and agencies and in consultation with the Secretary of Homeland Security, the Secretary of the Treasury, the Secretary of Defense, the Attorney General, the Director of National Intelligence, and the Director of the Federal Bureau of Investigation.
   - **(3)** *Contents* The plan required under paragraph (1) shall—
     - **(A)** include an assessment of all countries and whether each country is high-risk, medium-risk, or low-risk for travel by terrorists and foreign fighters based on the minimum standards described in section 4(b), as well as—
-      - **(i)** the proximity of each country to the United States;
-      - **(ii)** an identification of last points of departure in each country to the United States;
+      - **(i)** an identification of the number of flights that originate from last points of departure in each country to the United States;
-      - **(iii)** visa waiver program status or visa application and rejection rates for each country;
+      - **(ii)** visa waiver program status or visa application and denial rates for each country;
-      - **(iv)** recent threats, terrorist and foreign fighter travel trends, and the overall terror threat environment in each country; and
+      - **(iii)** recent threats, terrorist and foreign fighter travel trends, and the overall terror threat environment in each country; and
-      - **(v)** other criteria as determined by the Secretary of State and the Secretary of Homeland Security;
+      - **(iv)** other criteria as determined by the Secretary of State and the Secretary of Homeland Security;
     - **(B)** detail existing United States Government programs, projects, and activities which are intended to or have the substantial effect of building the capacity of such countries to combat travel by terrorists and foreign fighters, including estimated spending levels by country where practicable; and
     - **(C)** outline a plan for prioritizing United States Government resources toward high-risk and medium-risk countries, including—
       - **(i)** identifying efforts which should be reformed, consolidated, or eliminated; and